Understanding Your Financial Aid Package

 2. Expected Family Contribution (EFC): This is the number used to define how much financial aid you’re eligible to receive based on your family’s income, assets, benefits, size, and the number of family members attending college at the same time.

-3. Scholarships and Grants (Gift Aid): Gift aid is money that does not have to be repaid.
+3. Scholarships and Grants (Gift Aid): Gift aid is money that does not have to be repaid, such as a Pell Grant.
 Keep in mind that there may be academic requirements, work study obligations, or athletic or artistic fulfillments.

 4. Loans: Federal and college loans can be critical to your ability to earn a higher education.
 It is important to keep in mind that this money must be repaid and that the terms (interest rate, payment schedule, etc.) can be complicated.